-3.7 Timer Programs
+3.10 Timer Programs

 Timer Programs represent a unique and powerful capability of the TimeMachines networked displays.
 This feature set was created with release 1.2 of TM-Manager to work with POE Clock Firmware 4.6, WiFi Clock firmware 2.4, and DotMatrix version 2.2.
-It was added to the TM-Manager application in version 1.0.6.
+It was added to the TM-Manager application in version 1.0.6, with numerous new features added in version 2.0.0 to support more Timer Programs and RGB color control.
 With an essentially infinite number of options for setting up timing sequences, nearly any timing need can be met.
-Round/Interval timing is now supported for athletic training purposes, and support for sequential count-down timers or count-up timers is now possible.
+Round/Interval timing is now supported for athletic training purposes, and support for sequential countdown timers or count-up timers is now possible.
 Looping constructs are also available to repeat sections of timing programs.
 Relay closure control for buzzers is also possible within the programs.
 The various aspects and options for creating timer programs and how they interact with the TimeMachines networked displays follows.